 How reasonable the adjustment is will depend on a number of factors including the needs of the disabled candidate/learner.
-An adjustment may not be considered reasonable if it involves significant cost, unrealistic timeframes or affects the security or integrity of the assessment.
+An adjustment may not be considered reasonable if it involves costs, timeframes or affects the security or integrity of the assessment.